ReubenClayman/Transaction-Analysis/README.md

 # Transaction Analysis

-This project contains SQL queries to analyze customer transaction and spending data, focusing on business insights such as customer segmentation, spending patterns, and product preferences.
+This project contains SQL queries to analyse customer transaction and spending data, focusing on business insights such as customer segmentation, spending patterns, and product preferences.

 ## Project Overview